 Contact us to arrange your FREE initial consultation

-Mistakes happen when medical professionals fail to consider rare conditions.
-Nearly all cauda equina syndrome (CES) claims arise from GPs or (junior) A&E doctors mistaking the patient’s symptoms for more minor conditions, such as back pain.
+Cauda Equina is a life changing spinal cord injury.
+Many claims arise as a result of mistakes that happen when medical professionals fail to consider this rare condition when assessing a patient and often arise from GPs or (junior) A&E doctors mistaking the patient’s symptoms for more minor conditions, such as back pain or sciatica.

 Cauda equina may be missed when a doctor:

 Each client’s injury and the way it affects them is unique.
 Their compensation award takes this into account and reflects their individual circumstances.

 Most of our clients find that their CES disability reduces their independence and ability to carry out daily activities at home and at work.
 We work closely with our clients and a team of trusted experts to understand the impact that the injury has had on our client’s life.